ranib/mango-config/README.md

 # dependence
 I use <a href="https://archbang.org/2026/05/22/want-some-mango-then-try-out-fruitbang/">Fruitbang</a> distro.
 Pacman will not work until keys are initialized.
-Run the following: ~/Scripts/fix-keys
+Run the following: ~/Scripts/fix-keys <b>(I have included this in install script)</>

 ## Installation